ampl/ampl.github.io/docs/source/solvers/options/x-gurobi.md

       Primal feasibility tolerance (default 1e-6).

 alg:iisfind (iisfind, iis)
-      Whether to find and export the IIS.
+      Whether to find and export an IIS.
 Default = 0 (don't export).

+alg:iisforce (iisforce)
+      0/1*: whether to consider the .iis(lb/ub)force suffixes on variables and range constraints, as well as .iisforce on other constraints.
+Suffix values mean the following (ATTENTION: different to Gurobi IIS...Force attribute!):

+      0 - No influence on this bound or constraint (default) -1 - This model item never to be in an IIS (careful, the remaining constraints can be feasible)
+      1 - This model item always to be in the computed IIS.

 alg:iismethod (iismethod)
       Which method to use when finding an IIS (irreducible infeasible set of